 The best sleeping position for alleviating menstrual cramps is the fetal position.
 This is because the closer the legs are to the chest; the more pressure is taken of your mid-section.
 Remember, it’s essential to support the neck when you sleep in the fetal position.

 Sleeping on your front is not recommended as this will place a lot of pressure on the pelvic bones, perhaps leading to more pain.
-If you do sleep on your front, remember to raise one shoulder to prevent neck pain setting in.
+If you do sleep on your front, remember to raise one shoulder to prevent neck pain from setting in.
+Additional tips:

 - Just before your period arrives, estrogen and progesterone level drops, making you feel sweatier at night.
 As such, use comfortable, light bedding and keep a glass of water at your bedside.